Ben Wallace (politician): Military career

 After training as a cadet at the Royal Military Academy Sandhurst, in June 1991 Wallace was commissioned into the Scots Guards as a second lieutenant, with a short service commission.
 From 1991 to 1998, he served in Germany, Cyprus, Belize, and Northern Ireland.
-In April 1993, he was promoted to lieutenant, and also in 1993 was mentioned in dispatches, for an incident in Northern Ireland in which the patrol he was commanding captured an entire IRA active service unit attempting to carry out a bomb attack against British troops.
-In 1996 he was promoted to captain.
+In April 1993, he was promoted lieutenant, and later that year was mentioned in dispatches for an incident in Belfast where the patrol he was commanding captured an entire IRA active service unit (ASU) attempting to carry out a bomb attack against British troops.
+The Police Service of Northern Ireland (PSNI) later said that no one arrested as a result of the patrol was prosecuted.
+In 1996, he was promoted captain.

 Wallace was on duty on the night of the death of Diana, Princess of Wales, and was a member of the party sent to Paris to bring home her body.

 In June 1998, Wallace transferred from the Active List to the Regular Army Reserve of Officers as a captain, thereby ending his active service and beginning a period of call-up liability.
-He later explained that he had decided against seeking to become a regular officer and to continue after the age of thirty, as the part of the work he had really enjoyed was commanding soldiers, and this was likely to diminish after that point.
+He later explained that he had decided against seeking to become a regular officer and to continue after the age of thirty, as the part of the work he had enjoyed was commanding soldiers, and this was likely to diminish after that point.

 Wallace is a member of the Royal Company of Archers, a ceremonial unit that serves as the Sovereign's bodyguard in Scotland.
-As such, he took a turn standing vigil over Queen Elizabeth's coffin as she lay in state in Westminster Hall on 15 September 2022.
+As such, he participated in the vigil over the Queen's coffin as she lay in state in Westminster Hall on 15 September 2022.

 Political career

 Scottish Parliament

 Wallace entered politics after leaving the army, citing as a reason for this decision the experience he had commanding men from some of the UK's most economically deprived areas, which he averred could be improved by promoting a more aspirational society.
 Wallace became a Conservative Member of the Scottish Parliament in 1999, as a list MSP for North East Scotland.
-He stood down in 2003, as he sought selection for a Westminster constituency in England.
+He did not seek re-election at the 2003 Scottish Parliament election, as he sought selection for a Westminster constituency in England.
 Wallace was the Scottish Conservatives' shadow health spokesman during that time.

-From 2003 to 2005 he was overseas director of the aerospace company QinetiQ, the UK's former Defence Evaluation and Research Agency (DERA).
+From 2003 to 2005, he was overseas director of the aerospace company QinetiQ, the UK's former Defence Evaluation and Research Agency (DERA).